-Insofar as it might be suggested that an ambulance ought to have been called before officers began an attempt to restrain Mr Bayoh, Sergeant Maxwell, Constable Gibson and Constable McDonough cannot be criticised since they only arrived after Mr Bayoh was on the ground and other officers were attempting to gain control.

-8 Ms Caffrey insisted that an ambulance should have 9 been called to assist Mr Bayoh sooner than it was and in 10 her opinion when Maxwell called for an ambulance for 11 Constable Short, he should also have called for one for 12 Mr Bayoh.

-That is in our submission an unfair criticism.
-13 14 Sergeant Maxwell did not initially know about the 15 possible head injury.
+1 Insofar as it might be suggested that an ambulance ought to have been called before officers began 2 3 an attempt to restrain Mr Bayoh, Sergeant Maxwell, 4 Constable Gibson and Constable McDonough cannot be 5 criticised since they only arrived after Mr Bayoh was on 6 the ground and other officers were attempting to gain 7 control.
+Ms Caffrey insisted that an ambulance should have 8 9 been called to assist Mr Bayoh sooner than it was and in 10 her opinion when Maxwell called for an ambulance for Constable Short, he should also have called for one for 11 12 Mr Bayoh.
+13 That is in our submission an unfair criticism.
+14 Sergeant Maxwell did not initially know about the 15 possible head injury.
 He did not know about the baton strikes.
 He did not have any realistic opportunity to 16 17 assess whether Mr Bayoh might be suffering from drug intoxication or a mental health crisis, or whether he 18 was displaying acutely disturbed behaviour in the 19 20 90 seconds between calling the ambulance for 21 Constable Short and the point at which Mr Bayoh became 22 unresponsive and an ambulance was called in any event.

-23 Sergeant Maxwell chased up the ambulance for 24 Mr Bayoh on three occasions.
-An ETA was only provided 25 after the third time he did so.
+Sergeant Maxwell chased up the ambulance for 23 Mr Bayoh on three occasions.
+An ETA was only provided 24 after the third time he did so.
 The paramedics were not

 1 given the information that Sergeant Maxwell provided 2 about the potential for head injury until they arrived 3 and the reasons for that are unknown on the evidence 4 heard to date.
 5 It is important, Chair, we say that you assess the 6 decisions and conduct of the officers individually, 7 analysing the situation with which they were each 8 presented and bearing in mind what they themselves knew 9 and indeed what they could not have known.

-10 When that approach is adopted, the evidence demonstrates, we say, that Sergeant Maxwell, 11 12 Constable Gibson and Constable McDonough made 13 appropriate and reasonable decisions at each stage and 14 that their conduct was in line with the law, the 15 standard operating procedures and their training and we invite you to make the findings accordingly.
-16 LORD BRACADALE: Thank you, Ms McCall.
-17

-18The final oral submission is on behalf of the19Coalition for Racial Equality and Rights.
+10 When that approach is adopted, the evidence 11 demonstrates, we say, that Sergeant Maxwell, 12 Constable Gibson and Constable McDonough made 13 appropriate and reasonable decisions at each stage and 14 that their conduct was in line with the law, the 15 standard operating procedures and their training and we 16 invite you to make the findings accordingly.
+17 LORD BRACADALE: Thank you, Ms McCall.
+18 The final oral submission is on behalf of the 19 Coalition for Racial Equality and Rights.
 Mr Moir.

-MR MOIR: Thank you, sir.
+20 Submissions by MR MOIR 21 MR MOIR: Thank you, sir.
 22 CRER thank the Chair for this opportunity to make an 23 oral submission at this stage in the Inquiry and for 24 receiving the substantive written submissions.
 25 We continue to acknowledge the dignified way the family of Mr Bayoh have conducted themselves during the course of the hearings and recognise how difficult this process must be for them.

-Submissions by MR MOIR